Welcome to our Application Guide and Frequently Asked Questions

 I have a query about the application form, can I get help?

 You can get in touch at [email protected]

 Application Assessment and Awards

-What is the awarding criteria?
+What are the awarding criteria?

 Applications will be assessed on a range of criteria, including those relevant to improving social mobility and representation in the semiconductor sector, alongside the perceived impact of the award.